odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 “So the constant or variable does not contain the value itself, it points to the value in memory.”[1]

-Pointers are just constants or variables that _point_ to classes, whereas constants and variables for structs just store the value, not where it is in memory.
+Pointers are just constants or variables that store the _address_ of the value, or point to where it is, whereas constants and variables for structs just store the value, not its address.

-Back to the article.

 ## Linked Lists